Essenceia/essenceia.github.io/content/hft/pcs/index.md

 #### 40G TX

-Each lanes `SerDes` block is driven by the common 161,13MHz clock coming from the PCS.
+Each lane `SerDes` block is driven by the common 161,13MHz clock coming from the PCS.

-All the lanes are in sync with one another, so are there gearboxes, thus each one should be ready to accept a new 66b data block in the same cycles.
+All lanes are in sync with one another, so are the gearboxes.
+Thus each one should be ready to accept a new 66b data block every cycle.

-The ability to accept a new data block is signaled by the gearboxes using `ready` and since they are all in sync all theses `ready` signals should have the same value, thus was can use either signal interchangeably to the CDC we can accept the 4 lanes worth of data.
+The ability to accept a new data block is signaled by the gearboxes using the `ready` signal.
+Since they are all in sync, all those `ready` signals should have the same value.
+Thus we can connect any of those to the CDC.

 {{< figure
     src="pcs/40g_tx.svg"